-James's next metaphor is that of fire, and it is used to illustrate the destructive power of the tongue.
-The word 'matter' in 5 is rendered variously as 'wood' (RV), 'forest' (RSV), and 'stack of timber (NEB) and can refer to either living or dead wood.
+James' next metaphor is that of fire, and it is used to illustrate the destructive power of the tongue.
+The word 'matter' in 5 is rendered variously as 'wood' (RV), 'forest' (RSV), and 'stack of timber' (NEB) and can refer to either living or dead wood.
 The picture suggested is, as Tasker says, "either that of a woodland blaze or of a fire in a timber yard".
-The NEB translates "a little fire" by "the tiniest spark", and if this is James's meaning we must surely take him to be referring to accidental fire-raising.
-A man who deliberately commits arson is not content to drop a spark in the hope that it would accomplish his purpose.
-This idea heightens James's point: it is a terrifying thought, but true, that the tongue can, without meaning to, start a great conflagration simply by being ungoverned and uncontrolled.
-The half-humorous, half-apologetic, "Oh, I'm always saying the wrong thing" takes on a very grave complexion in this connection.
-The person with an undisciplined tongue will doubtless not mean to start trouble, but he will for all that, for his words, even at best, are incendiary!
-It is this that leads us back to the earlier metaphor of the 'bit'.
-If we ask ourselves "Why are we always saying the wrong thing?" the answer can only be that our tongues are unbridled and not under the control of the Spirit of God.
-Paul says in Gal 5:23, "The fruit of the Spirit is....self-control", and Peter, in 2 Pet 1:6 "Add to your faith.... selfcontrol"; both alike underline James's insistence here on the central importance of disciplining the unruly member.
+The NEB translates "a little fire" by "the tiniest spark", and if this is James' meaning we must surely take him to be referring to accidental fire-raising.
+A man who deliberately commits arson is not content to drop a spark in the hope that it would cause a conflagration.
+An unintentional loose tongue can play havoc, Galatians 5:23, "The fruit of the Spirit is.... self-control", and Peter, in 2 Peter 1:6 "Add to your faith.... self-control"; both alike underline James' insistence here on the central importance of disciplining the unruly member.

 This is a somewhat difficult verse, and alternative translations will be helpful towards a fuller understanding of it.
 J.B.
 Phillips renders it: "The tongue is as dangerous as any fire with vast potentialities for evil.
 It can poison the whole body, it can make the whole of life a blazing hell".
 The NEB says: "The tongue is in effect a fire.
 It represents among our members the world with all its wickedness; it pollutes our whole being; it keeps the wheel of our existence red-hot, and its flames are fed by hell".
 The RSV puts it: "The tongue is a fire.
 The tongue is an unrighteous world among our members, staining the whole body, setting on fire the cycle of nature, and set on fire by hell".
-These alternative translations agree in taking 'world of iniquity' with the second phrase of the verse, and not as the AV does, and consequently James's meaning should be taken as follows (to quote Tasker): "All the evil characteristics of a fallen world, its covetousness, its idolatry, its blasphemy, its lust, its rapacious greed, find expression through the tongue".
-The 'course of nature' (RSV 'cycle of nature', RV 'wheel') is a common enough metaphor for the cycle of life from birth to death, and it suggests that the evil influence of the tongue spreads out from the axle to the entire circumference of the wheel at every moment in its revolving course", and this again underlines James's insistence that sins of the tongue are not incidental, but the heart of something very evil which spreads its malign influence to the whole of man.
+These alternative translations agree in taking 'world of iniquity' with the second phrase of the verse, and not as the AV does, and consequently James' meaning should be taken as follows (to quote Tasker): "All the evil characteristics of a fallen world, its covetousness, its idolatry, its blasphemy, its lust, its rapacious greed, find expression through the tongue".
+The 'course of nature' (RSV 'cycle of nature', RV 'wheel') is a common enough metaphor for the cycle of life from birth to death, and it suggests that the evil influence of the tongue spreads out from the axle to the entire circumference of the wheel at every moment in its revolving course", and this again underlines James' insistence that sins of the tongue are not incidental, but the heart of something very evil which spreads its malign influence to the whole of man.
 It makes, as Phillips puts it, the whole of life a blazing hell.